bennetthardwick/website/content/blog/recoil-js-clone-from-scratch-in-100-lines/index.md

 Other than that, hopefully I've shown you that you don't always have to look to a library when deciding on state management solutions.
 More often then not you can engineer something that perfectly fits your solution - [that's how Recoil was born](https://recoiljs.org/docs/introduction/motivation) after all.

+---

+After writing this post I was shown the [jotai](https://github.com/react-spring/jotai) library.
+It's a lot like Recoil and supports async!